B00138946/NinjaBoy-2nd-year-Game/README.md

 1. Download the Code
 2. Make sure you have Python installed
 3. Open a powershell terminal where your index.html file is.
-You need to shift and right click to see Powershell appear as an option.
-The do the following command: py -m http.server
+You need to right click to see Powershell appear as an option.
+Then do the following command: py -m http.server
 4. Open a web browser and type "localhost:8000/" and the game will start running